/institutional/perspectives/portfolio-strategy/understanding-collateralized-loan-obligations-clo

 Summary

 Collateralized loan obligations (CLOs) are typically a high yielding, scalable, floating-rate investment alternative to corporate bonds with a history of stable credit performance.
-CLOs represent a $970 billion asset class within the broader $12 trillion structured credit fixed-income market, which also includes asset-backed securities (ABS).
-CLOs derive principal and interest from an actively managed, diversified pool of non-investment grade, senior-secured corporate loans.
+CLOs represent a $1.4 trillion asset class within the broader $13.3 trillion structured credit fixed-income market—which also includes asset-backed securities (ABS) and mortgage-backed securities (MBS), among other similar securities—and derive principal and interest from an actively managed, diversified pool of non-investment grade, senior-secured corporate loans.

-These loans, also known as bank loans or leveraged loans, typically occupy a first-lien position in the company’s capital structure, are secured by the company’s assets, and rank first in priority of payment ahead of unsecured debt in the event of bankruptcy.
+These loans, also known as bank loans or leveraged loans, typically occupy a first-lien position in the company’s capital structure.
+They are secured by the borrower’s assets, and rank first in priority of payment ahead of unsecured debt in the event of bankruptcy.

-The combination of diversified, actively managed, senior-secured loan collateral along with sound securitization structures has resulted in favorable historical ratings performance.
-CLOs’ historically low default rate across the ratings spectrum compares favorably to corporate debt.
+CLOs’ combination of diversified, actively managed, senior-secured loan collateral, along with robust securitization structures, has resulted in historically strong ratings performance and low default rates across the credit ratings spectrum, comparing favorably to corporate debt.

 Investing in CLOs is not without risk.
-As with other securities, CLOs are subject to credit, liquidity, and mark-to-market risk, and the basic architecture of CLOs requires that investors must understand the waterfall mechanisms and protections as well as the terms, conditions, and credit profile of the underlying loan collateral.
+As with other securities, CLOs are subject to credit, liquidity, and mark-to-market risk.
+The basic architecture of CLOs requires that investors must understand the order in which the cash flows from the underlying portfolio are distributed to investors, known as waterfall mechanisms, as well as the protections, terms, conditions, and credit profile of the loan collateral.

-However, CLOs have several features that make them an integral component of Guggenheim’s fixed-income strategies.
-One of the most important characteristics of CLOs is their floating-rate coupon, which helps insulate bond prices from volatile interest rates.
+Still, CLOs have several features that make them an integral component of Guggenheim’s fixed-income strategies.
+One of the most important characteristics of CLOs is their floating-rate coupon, making their price less sensitive to changes in interest rates.

 Report Highlights

-• Collateralized Loan Obligations (CLOs) represent a high yielding, scalable, floating-rate investment alternative with a history of stable credit performance.
+• CLOs represent a high yielding, scalable, floating-rate investment alternative with a history of stable credit performance.

-• Credit performance through the Great Financial Crisis (GFC) and COVID-19 risk cycles has supported growth in the CLO market, broadened the investor base, and supported secondary market liquidity.
+• Solid credit performance through the Global Financial Crisis (GFC) and COVID-19 risk cycles has supported growth in the CLO market, broadened the investor base, and supported secondary market liquidity.

-• Guggenheim Investments’ long-term experience mobilizing credit research, structural analysis, analytic infrastructure, and legal expertise in service of our investment process positions us to capture the attractive relative and fundamental value in CLOs though a cycle.
+• Guggenheim Investments’ long-term experience mobilizing credit research, structural analysis, analytical infrastructure, and legal expertise positions us to potentially capture the attractive relative and fundamental value in CLOs throughout a cycle.

 Overview: What Are CLOs?

-CLOs are a $970 billion asset class within the broader $12 trillion structured credit fixed-income market1, which also includes asset-backed securities (ABS).
+CLOs are a $1.1 trillion asset class within the broader $13.3 trillion structured credit fixed-income market1, which also includes ABS and MBS.
 CLOs derive principal and interest from an actively managed, diversified pool of non-investment grade, senior-secured corporate loans.

-CLOs use funds received from the issuance of debt and equity to investors to acquire a diverse portfolio of typically more than 200 loans.
-The debt issued by CLOs consists of a variety of tranches, each with a risk/return profile based on its seniority and claim priority on the cash flows produced by the underlying loan pool.
+CLOs issue debt and equity to investors and use the funds to acquire a diverse portfolio typically comprising more than 200 loans.
+The debt is divided into tranches with varying risk and return profiles, determined by their seniority and priority in receiving cash flows from the loan pool.

-These loans, also known as “bank loans” or “leveraged loans,” typically occupy a first-lien position in the company’s capital structure, are secured by the company’s assets, and rank first in priority of payment ahead of unsecured debt in the event of bankruptcy.
-Economically, the CLO equity investor is the owner of the pool of loans and the CLO debt investors provide term financing to acquire the pool of loans.
+These underlying loans, also known as bank loans or leveraged loans, typically hold a first-lien position in the company’s capital structure, are secured by the company’s assets, and rank first in priority of payment ahead of unsecured debt in the event of bankruptcy.
+Economically, CLO equity investors own the loan pool, while the CLO debt investors provide term financing to acquire the pool of loans.

 Understanding CLOs: CLO Capital Market Ecosystem